Vision, Mission, Aims

 We are a group of educators, youth, community, human rights and faith organisations, artists, film makers, lawyers, musicians, historians, curators and trade unionists.
-Our patrons are Leyla Hussein, co-founder of Daughters of Eve and campaigner against gender based violence; Baroness Helena Kennedy QC and Sir Geoffrey Bindman QC, outstanding human rights lawyers; Lord Herman Ouseley, founder of Kick It Out – an anti-discrimination football project and Dr. Paul Stephenson, OBE, community worker, civil rights activist and leader of the successful 1963 Bristol Bus Boycott against the colour bar.
-Please see our management committee members and advisers.
-Volunteer Stories – polaroids and paper clips and with many thanks to our volunteer Claire McLoughlin who researched and collated the stories.
+Our patrons are Leyla Hussein, co-founder of Daughters of Eve and campaigner against gender based violence; Baroness Helena Kennedy QC and Sir Geoffrey Bindman QC, outstanding human rights lawyers; Lord Herman Ouseley, founder of Kick It Out – an anti-discrimination football project, Dr. Paul Stephenson, OBE, community worker, civil rights activist and leader of the successful 1963 Bristol Bus Boycott against the colour bar and Jean Stallings, civil rights and anti-poverty campaigner.

 Read a Q and A in the Museums Association online journal about our work here.